• Free Patterns

 I get this question a lot and have a couple solutions I think work really well:

-1. Puff paint.
-Squirt little dots or lines of puff paint on the bottoms.
+- Puff paint.
+Squirt little dots or lines of puff paint on the bottom of the slippers.
 Turn them upside down and let them dry overnight before use.

 2. Clear plasti dip spray.
 This is my preferred method as it works really well and just sprays on.